digitpk/NFT-Generator-by-PythonWell/README.md

 ## Project Goals

 Making a platform-agnostic generative art program for programmers and non-programmers alike.
 Includes an extra focus for Fantom marketplaces e.g. PaintSwap.
-The source is written in **Python** to make it easy and more accesible to contribute to.
+The source is written in **Python** to make it easier and more accessible to contribute to.

 ## Dependencies